Sunny Deol filmography

 Indian actor Sunny Deol debuted in his father's production Betaab (1983) directed by Rahul Rawail, which was a commercial success.
 It was followed by numerous roles in some other films of that decade including Sohni Mahiwal (1984), Arjun (1985) and Paap Ki Duniya (1988).
 In 1989, his role as a police officer in Tridev was highlighted and he also appeared in ChaalBaaz; both were among the top 5 highest earning films of the year.

 Sunny Deol appeared in the lead role of a boxer in another of his father's productions Ghayal, directed by debutante Rajkumar Santoshi, which became the year's second top-grossing film.
 It established and won him the Filmfare Award for Best Actor and National Film Special Jury Award.
 In 1993, Deol reunited with Santoshi to play an alcoholic lawyer in the highly successful social drama Damini and was awarded the Filmfare Award and National Film Award for Best Supporting Actor.
 That year, his character of a lieutenant army officer in Yash Chopra's psychological thriller Darr earned him a Filmfare Award for Best Actor nomination.
 In 1996 he appeared as a criminal in Raj Kanwar's action film Jeet.
 He also worked with Santoshi a third time in Ghatak.
-Three years later, he produced and directed his brother's starrer Dillagi (1999), in which he had a lead role too, but the film failed to gain success.
+In 1997, he starred in an all-time-blockbuster epic war film Border, where he played the role of a war hero.
+Two years later, he produced and directed his brother's starrer Dillagi (1999), in which he had a lead role too, but the film failed to gain success.

 In 2001, Deol featured as a Sikh truck driver who loves a Muslim woman in Anil Sharma's patriotic action drama portraying the India-Pakistan partition of 1947, Gadar: Ek Prem Katha, opposite Amisha Patel.
 The film became the highest-grossing Hindi film up until then in mainstream cinema earning over ₹1.3 billion worldwide and he was nominated for Filmfare Award for Best Actor once again.
 In the same year, he worked in another highly successful action thriller film Indian (2001).
 He went on to appear in several films co-starring his father and brother, such as Apne (2007) and the Yamla Pagla Deewana film series (2011–18).
 In 2016, Deol directed and starred in a sequel to Ghayal.
 He launched and directed his elder son as an actor in the romantic thriller Pal Pal Dil Ke Paas (2019).

+Sunny Deol has experienced a massive career resurgence in recent years, headlining two of the highest-grossing blockbuster films in Indian cinema history.
+Following the record-breaking success of Gadar 2 in 2023, he returned to the war genre with the 2026 blockbuster Border 2, further cementing his legacy as a dominant force at the box office.